trykilla/Go_ApiRest/README.md

-# Go REST API
+# Go REST API with Gin and JWT

-This project implements a Go-based REST API for managing users and associated documents.
-It utilizes the Gin framework for handling routes and HTTP requests.
-The application supports user authentication, user creation, fetching API version information, retrieving documents associated with users, and creating new documents.
+This project implements a Go-based REST API for user management and document handling using the Gin framework.
+It includes user authentication, user creation, document retrieval, creation, update, and deletion.

 ## Project Structure

-- **main.go**: Contains the main logic of the application, including route configuration and HTTP request handling.
+- **main.go**: Main logic for route configuration and HTTP request handling.
-- **docs/**: Directory storing documents associated with users.
+- **docs/**: Directory storing user-associated documents.
+- **users.json**: JSON file storing user credentials.
+- **run.sh**: Bash script for running the application.

 ## Dependencies